← Back to BlogCare

 Cat Tower Tips by Life Stage

-• Kittens (under 1): Narrow step gaps, low height (60–80 cm).
-Lighter carpet safer than heavy wood.
+• Kittens (under 1): Narrow gaps between platforms, low height (60–80 cm).
+Lighter carpet material is safer than heavy wood

-• Adults (1–7): 130–150 cm height, includes scratcher.
-Sisal pillars ideal.
+• Adults (1–7): Go for 130–150 cm with built-in scratcher.
+Sisal pillars are ideal for nail care

-• Large breeds (Maine Coon, Ragamuffin): 15cm+ pillars, 20kg+ capacity, wall anchoring recommended.
+• Large breeds (Maine Coon, etc.): 15cm+ pillars, 20kg+ capacity, and wall-anchor for safety

 Sources & References